p/buildploy/README.md

 The specified subdirectory will become the root of the deployable tree.

+## Deploying A Work Tree / Arbitrary Directories

+Rather than deploying a Git repository, buildploy can deploy a work tree.
+This is typically the work tree part of a non-bare Git repository, however any directory can be used and it does not have to be version-controlled.

+To deploy a work tree, the source repository must be a local filesystem path (`/path/to/repo`) and `--work-tree` option must be given on the command line.

 ## Requirements

 Buildploy is written in Python and tested on Python 2.6, 2.7, 3.2 and 3.3.

 ## Tests